Lee (2023 film): Plot

 In 1977, Lee Miller tells her life story to an interviewer, and it is depicted in a series of flashbacks.

-In 1937, Lee is a former New York City fashion model and aspiring photographer living a bohemian lifestyle in France when she meets and falls in love with Roland Penrose.
-She later moves with Roland to London, and gains employment with Vogue magazine during World War II, photographing Britons during The Blitz.
+In 1937, Miller is a former New York City fashion model and aspiring photographer living a bohemian lifestyle in France when she meets and falls in love with Roland Penrose.
+She later moves with Penrose to London, and gains employment with British Vogue magazine during World War II, photographing Britons during The Blitz.
 Her ability to further document the war is restricted, due to the United Kingdom barring women from serving near combat.
-However, after the United States enters the war in late 1941, Lee is assigned as a war correspondent alongside photojournalist David Scherman.
+However, after the United States enters the war in late 1941, Miller is assigned as a war correspondent alongside photojournalist David Scherman.

-Following the Normandy landings in June 1944, Lee photographs combat during the Battle of Saint-Malo, unknowingly recording the first wartime use of napalm.
+Following the Normandy landings in June 1944, Miller photographs combat during the Battle of Saint-Malo, unknowingly recording the first wartime use of napalm.
 During the Liberation of Paris, she photographs members of the French Resistance publicly shaming French women who collaborated with the Germans.
-Lee finds her distraught friend Solange d'Ayen, who recently survived imprisonment and whose husband is still missing.
-Lee also reconnects with friends Nusch Éluard and Paul Éluard, who inform her of the thousands of people who went missing during the German occupation.
+Miller finds her distraught friend Solange d'Ayen, who recently survived imprisonment and whose husband is still missing.
+Miller also reconnects with friends Nusch Éluard and Paul Éluard, who inform her that thousands of people had gone missing during the German occupation.

-Lee and Scherman enter Nazi Germany, traveling the frontlines via Jeep and photographing their experiences.
+Miller and Scherman enter Nazi Germany, travelling the frontlines via Jeep and photographing their experiences.
 They document the immediate aftermath of atrocities committed at Buchenwald and Dachau.
-In April 1945, shortly prior to Germany's surrender, Scherman photographs Lee in the bathtub at Adolf Hitler's Munich apartment.
+In April 1945, shortly prior to Germany's surrender, Scherman photographs Miller in the bathtub at Adolf Hitler's Munich apartment.

-Returning to Britain, and with Roland also home from the war, Lee is furious when she discovers her photographs of the concentration camps were not published.
-Editor Audrey Withers explains the British censor prevented it, worried the photographs would distress an already traumatized population.
-Lee and Roland marry in 1947; their son Antony is born soon after.
+Returning to Britain, and with Penrose also home from the war, Miller is furious when she discovers her photographs of the concentration camps were not published.
+Editor Audrey Withers explains the British censor prevented it, worried the photographs would distress an already traumatised population.
+Miller and Penrose marry in 1947; their son Antony is born soon after.

 The interviewer is revealed to be Antony, who only recently learned of his mother's wartime experience.
-Antony and Lee discuss his turbulent upbringing, including the effect of Lee's post-traumatic stress disorder and alcoholism on his adolescence.
-It is revealed that Lee is already dead, and the interview was in Antony's imagination.
-A postscript to the film states that following the death of his mother, thousands of photographs and manuscripts were discovered in Lee's attic, out of which Antony and his wife Suzanna created the Lee Miller Archives.
+Antony and Miller discuss his turbulent upbringing, including the effect of Miller's post-traumatic stress disorder and alcoholism on his adolescence.
+It is revealed that Miller is already dead, and the interview was in Antony's imagination.
+A postscript to the film states that, following the death of his mother, thousands of photographs and manuscripts were discovered in Miller's attic, out of which Antony and his wife Suzanna created the Lee Miller Archives.